ropfoo/portowlio/README.md

 ## Portfolio

-made using next.js and tailwind
+Made using next.js and tailwind.
+Not super up to date but giving my best.